hpc2n/selecting-modules/docs/programs.md

 This means that, on Cosmos at least, only GCC must be loaded before Matplotlib.
 However, Matplotlib is barely usable without the tools to read in or create the data arrays, so NumPy and/or Pandas are also needed.
 At most facilities, that means SciPy-bundle is required.

 Note that `ml show matplotlib/<version>` does **not** show which Python version is associated with that version of Matplotlib.
-However, once `GCC` is loaded, you can use `ml avail` with `Python`, `matplotlib`, and/or `SciPy-bundle` to see which versions of these are available to load.
-Usually there is only 1 version of each per GCC version, but if there are more, the version that loads if you do not specify a version number will be the one with "(D)" next to it.
+If `GCC` is loaded, then you can use `ml avail` with `Python`, `matplotlib`, and/or `SciPy-bundle` to see which versions of these are available to load.

-If you want to move code developed on a personal laptop to the cluster, you will typically only be constrained to a Python version (use `python --version` to check), or more practically, a *range* of versions Python/X.Y.Z in which X absolutely *must* match what you used, Y *should* match but may be flexible by one or two versions, and Z is usually not important.
+The more typical scenario is that you want to move code developed on a personal laptop to the cluster.
+Then you will mainly be constrained to a range of Python versions `Python/X.Y.Z`, in which X absolutely *must* match what you used, Y *should* match but may be flexible by one or two versions, and Z is usually not that important.
+In a bash terminal, you can check your Python version with `python --version`.

 Let's say you built a script using Python 3.11.8 and a compatible version of Matplotlib on your own laptop.
-Glob patterns do not work to filter `ml spider` or `ml avail`, so one must view the full list with `ml spider Python` (`ml spider cray-python` on Dardel).
+Glob patterns do not work to select subsets of `ml spider` or `ml avail` outputs, so one must view the full list with `ml spider Python` (`ml spider cray-python` on Dardel).
 Here is the output on Cosmos:

 ```bash
 $ ml spider Python